JorgeStolfi/JSLIBS/README.md

     Also tools for parsing vector arguments from files or the command line.
     See also {libjsarray}.

-  libdelaunay
+  * libdelaunay
-    Library for planar Voronoi/Delaunay construction with quad-edge data structure
+    Planar Voronoi/Delaunay construction with quad-edge data structure

-  libeps
+  * libeps
-    Library to create Encapsulated Postscript files,
+    Creation of Encapsulated Postscript files,
     with emphasis on graphics as opposed to text.

-  libpsextra
+  * libpsextra
     Functions to plot Bézier maps of {R^2}.
     >> TO BE DECOMISSIONED

-  libquad
+  * libquad
     Representation and tools of the quad-edge and oct-edge data structures.
 Uses low-order bits of address to indicate flip and rot.

-  libgem
+  * libgem
-    A library that implements the GEM data structure.
+    Implementation of the GEM data structure.
     Partly developed by Arnaldo Montagner and Lucas Moutinho Bueno for their thesis projects.

-  libgmap
+  * libgmap
-    Library for representation and manipulation of n-dimensional maps (complexes of topological polytopes), represented internally by the gems of their barycentric subdivisions.
+    Representation and manipulation of n-dimensional maps
+    (complexes of topological polytopes), represented internally by the gems of their barycentric subdivisions.

-  libstmesh
+  * libstmesh
-    A data structure for triangle meshes with quantized vertices and semi-topological structure.
+    A data structure for riangle meshes with quantized vertices and semi-topological structure.
 Related to the UTFPR 3D slicing project by Minetto, Volpatto, Habib, and Stolfi (2015).

-  libstpoly
+  * libstpoly
-    A library to deal with polygonal figures described by unstructured lists of segments (the "STP" format, a 2D analog of the popular STL format)
+    Representation of polygonal figures by unstructured lists of segments (the "STP" format, a 2D analog of the popular STL format)

-  libmkgr
+  * libmkgr
     Functions to create grids of marks, e.g. calibration grids, quadrille paper, etc.

-* Images, videos, sounds, tomograms:
+### Images, videos, sounds, tomograms:

-  libimg
+  * libimg
     Representation and processing of multichannel two-dimensional images as arrays of {float} values.
 Image operations include interpolation, deformation, and Fourier-Hartley transform, Also conversion of such